organisciak/dissertation/document/1_intro.md

 ### Relevance to IS and IR

 Information science deals with many information objects, giving crowdsourcing considerable potential as a tool for item description.
-By collecting human judgments about the quality of information
+By collecting human judgments about the quality of information...

 TODO